studentmediene/podkast.radiorevolt.no/HOWTO.md

 7. Go through the changelog and/or release notes, and make the required changes to the configuration files (remember, the local non-template files aren't changed).
 You may also need to install or upgrade existing dependencies.

-8. Make yourself the owner of the data directory, so you can run the tests:
+8. Make yourself the owner of the data directory, so you can run the tests (note: no tests exist, this is outdated.
+Instead, run python src/app.py --bind 0.0.0.0:9000 or something to test out the application.):

     ```sh
     sudo chown -R YOUR_USERNAME:YOUR_USERNAME data